 Our first task was to expand the cluster to add storage capacity.
-OCS enabled us to dynamically allocate new volumes from the AWS gp2 storage class without interrupting applications.
+OpenShift Container Storage enabled us to dynamically allocate new volumes from the AWS gp2 storage class without interrupting applications.
 This took less than 2 minutes with just a few mouse clicks.
 To configure additional storage, we returned to the Installed Operators page where we could find the OCS operator and clicked on the Storage Cluster API on the right side of the page.
-This opened the OCS Clusters Services page, from which we clicked the drop-down box next to our cluster and selected Add Capacity (see Figure 5).
+This opened the OpenShift Container Storage Clusters Services page, from which we clicked the drop-down box next to our cluster and selected Add Capacity (see Figure 5).
 The disk size defaulted to the 2TiB disk initially configured, showing 6 TiB total to configure the three availability zones, and we simply clicked Add.

 Adding Workloads with Templates